 - Yvonne Peters, human rights lawyer and Seeing Eye graduate, interviewed by Jonathan Mosen for “The Blind Side“, in late July

-- Toronto Star article about Minister Qualtrough, August 23, 2017.
+- Toronto Star article about then-Minister Qualtrough, August 23, 2017.
 In it, she references having received her “marching orders”.

 - Tom Dekker podcast with Mo Waja on Toronto Story Archive, recorded August 3, 2017.